 2. Bread Boxes

-Bread boxes aren’t just for looks (although some can definitely improve the look and feel of your kitchen).
+Bread boxes aren’t just for looks (although some can improve the interior and atmosphere of your kitchen).
 They’re also ideal for storing bread to keep it from molding.
-Just place the loaf directly into the box without putting into a paper or plastic bag first.
+After all, that’s their main purpose!

-The inside of a bread box has just the right amount of air circulation to keep mold from being able to form and just enough humidity to keep bread soft and fresh.
+The inside of a bread box has just the right amount of air circulation to keep mold from growing and just enough humidity to keep the bread soft and fresh.

-It’s best not to put more than one loaf into the bread box.
-The more bread there is, the more humidity will start to build up in the box.
+Well, I find it’s best not to put more than one loaf into the bread box.
+The more bread there is, the more humidity will build up in the box.

 3. Cloth Bread Bags

-If you don’t have a bread box, or don’t have room in your kitchen for one, consider purchasing a cloth bread bag.
-These bags keep your bread air-tight while still allowing just enough air flow, so the bread breathes.
+If you don’t have a bread box or don’t have room in your kitchen for one, consider purchasing a cloth bread bag.
+These bags provide an airtight seal on the bread, while still allowing enough airflow and keeping the loaf from drying.

 4. Brown Paper Bag